terjeio/grblHAL/README.md

 grblHAL has [many extensions](https://github.com/terjeio/grblHAL/wiki) that may cause issues with some senders.
 As a workaround for these a [compile time option](https://github.com/terjeio/grblHAL/wiki/Changes-from-grbl-1.1#workaround) has been added that disables extensions selectively.

+__IMPORTANT!__ grblHAL defaults to normally closed \(NC\) switches for inputs, if none are connected when testing it is likely that the controller will start in alarm mode.
+Temporarily short the Reset, E-Stop and Safety Door<sup>4</sup> inputs to ground or invert the corresponding inputs by setting `$14=73` to avoid that.
+Please check out [this Wiki page](https://github.com/terjeio/grblHAL/wiki/Changes-from-grbl-1.1) for additional important information.

 Windows users may try [ioSender](https://github.com/terjeio/Grbl-GCode-Sender), binary releases can be found [here](https://github.com/terjeio/Grbl-GCode-Sender/releases).
 It has been written to complement grblHAL and has features such as proper keyboard jogging, advanced probing, automatic reconfiguration of DRO display for up to 6 axes, lathe mode including conversational G-Code generation, 3D rendering, macro support etc. etc.

 ---

-Latest build date is 20201212, see the [changelog](changelog.md) for details.
+Latest build date is 20201219, see the [changelog](changelog.md) for details.

 ---